This blog is about how I would utilize digitization if I were the head of a small company.

 If I were the head of a small company, I’d take digitization as a necessary component for the growth and success of my business.
 To make the most of the advantages that digitization can bring, these are specific steps that I will do:

 - I will hire a digital manager who is fully knowledgeable on digital trends.
-The digital manager should have a good technical understanding―doesn’t have to be at a programmer’s level― but a sufficient working knowledge for her to speak to programmers, IT consultants, and technical individuals.
+The digital manager should have a good technical understanding―doesn’t have to be at a developer's level― but a sufficient working knowledge for her to speak to developers, software consultants, and technical individuals.
 In addition, she should have a good understanding of digital marketing.
 Both qualifications are equally important.
 Knowledge of your business industry is an advantage, but not necessary.

 - In collaboration with the digital manager, I will make a digitization strategy for my company.
-Here, I have to get the low-hanging fruits first or the easiest ones to do, like SEO optimization, Google AdWords, or Facebook advertising.
+Here, I have to get the low-hanging fruits first or the easiest ones to do, like SEO, Google AdWords, or Facebook advertising.
 Be careful not to rush into conceptualizing a huge project to begin with.
-If you think about it, there are many projects that do not require 1,000 hours of programming.
+If you think about it, there are many projects that do not require 1,000 hours of development.

-- The next thing I will do is find an IT company that can do all the programming tasks—to execute the digitization—and any graphics-related work needed.
+- The next thing I will do is find a software development company that can do all the development tasks—to execute the digitization—and any graphics-related work needed.

-- If my business is at a level where I can afford to employ, I will hire a full-time programmer to solve small technical tasks that appear all the time.
-Then I’ll collaborate with an external IT supplier to do the major tasks.
-The programmer I will hire can also validate the information I will receive from IT companies I’ve worked with, as well as assist in creating development specifications, and the like.
-Lastly, having both a full-time programmer and external IT supplier will make me much less vulnerable as a business owner: If the programmer resigns, I have my IT supplier to back me up and vice versa.
-If I wish to terminate the services of my IT supplier, I have my programmer to continue assisting me the technical part of digitization.
+- If my business is at a level where I can afford to employ, I will hire a full-time software developer to solve small technical tasks that appear all the time.
+Then I’ll collaborate with an external supplier to do the major tasks.
+The developer I will hire can also validate the information I will receive from the company I’ve worked with, as well as assist in creating development specifications, and the like.
+Lastly, having both a full-time developer and an external supplier will make me much less vulnerable as a business owner: If the developer resigns, I have my supplier to back me up and vice versa.
+If I wish to terminate the services of my supplier, I have my developer to continue assisting me the technical part of digitization.

 Don’t be left behind